Motorcycles carry artists' work down the road

 Wednesday, Sue added the feathers to a miniature horse trailer the Kellys have acquired.

-"No horse though,'' said Robyn. " It is for the dog.''
+"No horse though,'' said Robyn. "

 The dog, Boo, a black Labrador-beagle mix, is back home in Michigan, but soon will get to go on the road in the trailer marked "Boo's Barge.''